airbytehq/quickstarts/postgres_snowflake_integration/README.md

-# Postgres MySql Data Integration Stack
+# Postgres Snowflake Data Integration Stack

-Welcome to the "Postgres MySql Data Integration Stack" repository!
-This repo provides a quickstart template for integrating postgres data to mysql using Airbyte powering terraform.
+Welcome to the "Postgres Snowflake Data Integration Stack" repository!
+This repo provides a quickstart template for integrating postgres data to snowflake warehouses using Airbyte powering terraform.
 We will easily integrate data from Postgres databases with Airbyte using terraform airbyte provider.
-[Ref](https://registry.terraform.io/providers/airbytehq/airbyte/latest/docs) While this template doesn't delve into specific data, it could be act as a template for integrating and also adding new sources, etc... the limits are endless.
+This template could be act as a starter for integrating and also adding new sources, etc... the limits are endless.

 This quickstart is designed to minimize setup hassles and propel you forward.